-109 Marlborough was designed by architect Charles K. Kirby and built ca. 1871, for speculative sale, one of three contiguous houses (105-107-109 Marlborough) built at the same time on land he purchased from the Commonwealth of Massachusetts on October 15, 1870.
+109 Marlborough was designed by architect and building contractor Charles K. Kirby and built in 1870-1871 for speculative sale, one of three contiguous houses (105-107-109 Marlborough) built at the same time on land he purchased from the Commonwealth of Massachusetts on October 15, 1870.
 He also designed three houses to the west, at 111-113-115 Commonwealth, built ca. 1872, and probably a fourth at 117 Marlborough built ca. 1873.

 On February 10, 1872, 109 Marlborough was purchased from Charles Kirby by Reuben Edson Demmon.
 He and his wife, Sarah (Whittemore) Demmon, made it their home.
 They previously had lived in Somerville.